 Intel or AMD

-If you're not sure which processor to pick, head on over to our CPU guide where we break down the choices for every budget and interest so it's easy to select the silicon that's right for you.
+If you're not sure which processor to pick, head on over to our best CPU for gaming guide where we break down the choices for every budget and interest so it's easy to select the silicon that's right for you.
 While your pick here will influence the types of motherboard you can use, don't worry about your choice locking you out of the latest features as it may have in years past.
 While fans of AMD or Intel may argue over processor supremacy, the motherboard situation is largely equal these days.

 Motherboard chipsets explained